A subexponential version of Cramer's theorem: Discussion

 An exciting outcome of this proof is to provide the optimal sampling strategy for numerically estimating large deviations probabilities of subexponential variables.
 It is generally believed that a good tilting scheme in the heavy tail scenario is to replace~$X_1$ by $X_1 + nx$.
 We show on the contrary that the optimal scheme is to replace~$X_1$ by the variable~$\tilde X_{\eta_n}$ defined by~\eqref{eq:mutilde}-\eqref{eq:etan}.
 As is usual for this kind of tilting, the optimal value~$\eta_n$ depends on the inverse of the derivative of the free energy.
 However, in the exponential scaling case, it does not depend on~$n$ and is applied to all variables.
 Here, one variable only is tilted with a parameter that depends on the full sample size.

-Finally, our motivation to replace assumptions on the cumulative distribution by a moment condition is to move forward to correlated systems instead of independent variables.
+Finally, our initial motivation to replace assumptions on the cumulative distribution by a moment condition was to move forward to correlated systems instead of independent variables.
 In particular, if one studies empirical averages of stochastic differential equations in the long time limit, it is hard to define a cumulative distribution to make an assumption on.
-However, it is natural in this situation to work under an exponential moment condition, for instance through the Gartner--Ellis theorem~\cite{gartner1977large}.
-This is why we hope to extend the results in~\cite{ferre2019large}, that describe the limiting situation in the exponential moment case, to the subexponential regime.
-Recent results~\cite{bazhba2022large} suggest that the rate function is again singular in this case, and we believe our strategy can be useful to improve our understanding of such problems.
+By harvesting the idea proposed in~\cite{bazhba2022large}, the author managed to propose a simple extension of the present paper to the Ornstein--Uhlenbeck process raised to an arbitrary power~\cite{ferre2024heavy}.
+We consider this as a first stone to complete~\cite{ferre2019large} and propose a full understanding of fluctuations of time averages of SDEs.